 If you don’t know what a round-about is, it involves all cars merging into a big circle at the same time rather than each direction taking turns going through an intersection.
 In Scotland even big intersections with traffic lights often do it via round-abouts.
 While there getting used to driving on the other side of the road is difficult, but I also struggled merging into round-abouts at a proper speed (sorry to those local drivers I probably annoyed).

-i.e. Scottish man skirts.
-Yes, these are a part of Scottish culture, but don’t expect to see every Scott wearing them.
+Kilts are a big part of Scottish culture, i.e. Scottish man skirts.
+Yes, these are a part of Scottish culture, but don’t expect to see every Scot wearing them.
 They are more of a historic tradition rather than modern day fashion.
 Oh, and don’t call the common pattern plaid, it’s tartan.

 While bagpipers are also more of a historic tradition, in my experience music with bagpipes does still appear to be relatively common.
 I love the sound!